ucb-stat133/stat133-fall-2017/labs/lab04-data-frame-basics.md

     ## 4   Durant       SF   1555 25.1 FALSE    240 26.54010
     ## 5 Pachulia        C    426  6.1 FALSE    270  2.89800

-Likewise, instead of using the `$` operator, you can refer to the column with bracket notation.
+Likewise, instead of using the `$` operator, you can refer to the column using bracket notation.
 Here's how to transform weight from pounds to kilograms (1 pound = 0.453592 kilograms):

 ``` r
 # weight in kilograms